leggedrobotics/terra/docs/env_structure.md

 ## Agent
 The agent has fixed properties as:
+- X base dimension (in number of tiles)
-- base dimensions (in number of tiles)
+- Y base dimension (in number of tiles)
 - arm length (in number of tiles)
     - determines which tiles are reachable

 Regulating the robot's dimensions with respect to the tile size in the map, will have the effect of scaling up/down the granularity of the map.
 This way we can go from one map tile being of the same size as the robot's shovel, to one tile being e.g. 5x the shovel.

 ## Agent State
+We define two types of agents:
+- wheeled
+- tracked

+The state space of the agents is the same, but their action space differs.

 The state of the agent is defined as:
 - (X, Y) of the geometric center of the base
 - angle of the base (4 discrete values)
-- angle of the cabin (8 discrete values values)
+- angle of the cabin ([2X_base + 2Y_base + 4*(2*E -1)] discrete values)
+    - where E>=1 is the length of the arm

+## Observation
+The system is fully observable, so the observation is the current state of the maps and the agent state.

+Alternative observations (as first person view), will be implemented as a wrapper around the environment, allowing a case-by-case use.

 ## Actions
-The agent actions are defined as:
+The *wheeled* agent actions are defined as:
 - base forward
 - base backward
+- rotate base clockwise + forward
+- rotate base clockwise + backward
+- rotate base anti-clockwise + forward
+- rotate base anti-clockwise + backward
+- rotate cabin clockwise
+- rotate cabin anti-clockwise
+- extend arm
+- retract arm
+- do (dig if empty, dump if full)

+The *tracked* agent actions are defined as:
+- base forward
+- base backward
 - rotate base clockwise
 - rotate base anti-clockwise
 - rotate cabin clockwise
 - rotate cabin anti-clockwise
+- extend arm
+- retract arm
 - do (dig if empty, dump if full)

 ## Rewards